 Whenever two or more employees are traveling in one car on official business, mileage will be paid to only one of the employees on the same trip and in the same car.
-Operators and passengers of vehicles are limited to University employees and students while conducting official University business.
-Operators must possess a valid driver's license.
+Operators and passengers of vehicles are limited to university employees and students while conducting official university business and operators must possess a valid driver's license.

-Following are the exceptions where the traveler will receive mileage reimbursement at $0.565 per mile:
+Following are the exceptions where the traveler will receive mileage reimbursement at the state mileage rate:

-CWU employees traveling on official business are welcomed to use the Airporter Shuttle if preferred when traveling to and from SeaTac International.
+CWU approved travelers are encouraged to use a shuttle service when traveling to and from SeaTac International.